First from a series of product comparison articles

 Swanly pricing options

-The app is available in Jira for $10 per 10 users, or $1.5/user beyond that; and bigger teams get further discounts.
+The app is available in Jira for free, for up to 10 users, or at $1.5/user after that.
+Also, bigger teams get bigger discounts.

 Pros in a nutshell - Swanly